EXPERT PROMPTING MASTERCLASS

 The Fix

-Strategy 1: Explicitly Request Challenge
+Strategy 1: Request Challenge

-Here's my plan: [describe plan]
+Here's my plan: [describe]

 Your job:

-1. Identify the 3 weakest parts of this plan
+1. Identify 3 weakest parts

-2. Present the strongest counter-argument you can
+2. Present strongest counter-argument

-3. What am I probably not considering?
+3. What am I not considering?

-4. Play devil's advocateβwhy might this fail?
+4. Why might this fail?

 Be direct.
 I want critique, not validation.

-Strategy 2: Red Team Approach
+Strategy 2: Red Team

 I'm proposing [decision/strategy].